simonewebdesign/simonewebdesign/source/deliveroo/index.md

 #### A global brand

-You're expanding globally — we all know what that means: big challenges to face, tough competition to beat and cultural barriers to avoid, just to name a few.
+You're expanding globally — we all know what that means: big challenges to face, tough competition and cultural barriers to avoid, just to name a few.
 This all means you got to be stronger than ever.
 That's why you're building a great team — you want to be the very best!

 <br>